 speaker

 James Walter

 No, I mean, I'd say it's definitely still a priority.
-I think kind of better marketing of all of our hydrocarbons across the board is is a priority.
-I'd say on the gas side.
-That just takes time.
-You know, I think you saw us on the crude side kind of guide up our oil realizations by a percent at the midpoint from our guidance last year.
-And I think we've made some real progress there.
-I think our 10, 20, 50 cents a barrel in different places really moves the needle on on free cash flow at the end of the day.
-On the gas side, I think, you know, to be frank, I think our the way we're going to sell our gas this year probably looks a lot like it did last year.
-I think the kind of real step change that we think we'll see is probably in 2026 and beyond as we're looking at some longer term longer haul deals ways to access got a couple different things on the you know on the plate that could allow us to access different markets than Waha.
-But but that just takes time.
-So, you know, I think our our gas strategy is is very in focus for us.
-I think kind of optimizing our realizations over the next decade is is at the very top of the strategic priorities list.
-But I think you'll see that more in 20, six and 27 than you will in 2025.
+I think kind of better marketing of all of our hydrocarbons across the board is a priority.
+I'd say on the gas side, that just takes time.
+You know, I think you saw us on the crude side kind of guide up our oil realizations by a percent at the midpoint from our guidance last year, and I think we've made some real Chris Winslow, Co-Progress there 1020 50 cents a barrel and in different places really moves the needle on on free cash flow at the end of the day.
+Chris Winslow, Co-On the gas side, I think you know, to be frank, I think, are.
+Chris Winslow, Co-The way we're going to sell our gas this year probably looks a lot like it did last year, I think the kind of real step change that we think we'll see is probably in 2026 and beyond as we're looking at some.
+Chris Winslow, Co-Longer term longer all deals ways to access a couple different things on the you know, on the plate that could allow us to access. different markets than waha but but that just takes time so you know i think our our gas strategy is is very in focus for us i think kind of optimizing our realizations over the next decade is is at the very top of the strategic priorities list but i think you'll see that more in 26 and 27 than you will in 2025. perfect thanks for the time thank you and your next question comes from the line of josh silverstein from ubs please go ahead

+speaker